gagataiga/Public-Toilet-NearBy/README.md

 - Users can navigate to their desired pages by selecting the menu and transitioning to the page they want.

+#### Confirmation of Own Posts:
+- Users can review their own posts on the 'Posts' page.
+Additionally, they can also check reviews for each of their posts.

 <br/>